 Except for the first, the rest took me by surprise the weekend before last.
 As pieces of an ‘invisible jigsaw’ they’d fallen into view like fresh snow.

 Our long weekends off from weekday busy-ness start on Fridays, and a couple of Fridays ago we enjoyed strolling around Chichester city centre in warm sunshine.
 Eventide, we relaxed by catching up on an iPlayer movie recommended by our eldest daughter…

 This movie written and directed by Emilio Estevez is most engrossing and stars Martin Sheen (aka ‘West Wing’s US President Bartlett) as an irascible American doctor, Tom.
-He goes to southern France after losing his son (Emilio Estevez) after an accidental death after he’d set off on “The Way of St. James” (see map).
+He goes to southern France after losing his son (Emilio Estevez) who had an accidental death after having set out on “The Way of St. James” (see map).

 Rather than returning to the States, Tom wants to honour his son by completing the journey on his behalf.
 But he doesn’t expect the profound impact this trip has on him.
 The Way tells the story of his near-500 miles hike to Santiago de Compostela in north-western Spain.